JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Another advantage of this strategy is the option to chemically modify the debris for optimal immunogenicity and stability.
 You could chemically link the fragments to an immune stimulant.
 This is different from the stability chemistry mentioned above.

-I stumbled across this article “Tumor Cell Membrane‐Based Vaccines: A Potential Boost for Cancer Immunotherapy.”
-It is research (also out of China) about creating autologous cancer vaccines.
-They used sonication to break up the cells which they then combined with cholesterol or whatever to make hybrid liposomes that contained TAAs. \[4\] It got me thinking about my idea.
-What I think would happen is once you injected my cancer vaccine into the body is those bloody little neutrophils would come along and squirt protease everywhere, effectively denaturing it.
+Another option for chemical stability and biological compatibility is to incorporate the fragments into liposomes.
+There is precedent for this, see “Tumor Cell Membrane‐Based Vaccines: A Potential Boost for Cancer Immunotherapy.”
+It is research (also out of China) about creating autologous cancer vaccines with liposomes.
+They used sonication to break up the cells which they then combined with cholesterol or whatever to make hybrid liposomes that contained TAAs. \[4\]

-A better approach might be to pulse APC’s in the lab and then inject those into the patient.
-Or encapsulate the vaccine in liposomes.

-Neutrophils (and other myeloid cells) can indeed respond rapidly to foreign material by releasing reactive oxygen species, proteases, and other enzymes, which could degrade your carefully prepared antigen fragments before they reach antigen-presenting cells (APCs) in a meaningful way.
+Neutrophils (and other myeloid cells) can indeed respond rapidly to foreign material by releasing reactive oxygen species, proteases, and other enzymes, which could degrade carefully prepared antigen fragments before they reach antigen-presenting cells (APCs) in a meaningful way.
 This "bystander destruction" is a known issue in vaccine design, especially with tumor lysate-based vaccines.

 Here are three viable strategies to improve the vaccine's efficacy: